gngrwzrd/py-s3uploader/readme.md

 Upload a directory, optionally do recursive uploads, or upload a single file.

-It also accepts a thread count to upload multiple files at once over a few S3Connections.
+It also accepts a thread count when uploading a directory for multiple files at once.

 It requires boto from Amazon.